bonitasoft/bonita-doc/md/tomcat-bundle.md

 ::: info
 **Note:** Starting from Bonita BPM 7.3.0, Bonita BPM Platform configuration, including the license file, is stored in the same database than the Bonita BPM Engine data, namely in the `CONFIGURATION` table.
 To initialize and update this configuration, a [*Platform setup tool*](BonitaBPM_platform_setup.md) is provided and embedded in Bonita BPM bundles.
-It will be launched automatically when you start the Tomcat bundle to initialize the database.
 :::

 So your bundle also contains:

-`setup`: database management for Bonita BPM Platform configuration and Bonita BPM Engine data, and a tool to update the configuration.
+* `setup`: database management for Bonita BPM Platform configuration and Bonita BPM Engine data, and a tool to update the configuration.

 ### Get and install a license